Kinetic and internal energy transfer in implicit large eddy simulations of forced compressible turbulence: Numerical simulations

 in equation~(\ref{eq:rhoe}), where $e_0$ is the initial gas energy per unit mass.
 Excess heat $e-e_0$ is removed at a rate given by the cooling coefficient $\alpha$ (if the energy difference is negative, the gas is heated).
 In the following, we show that this simple model results in a steady state with approximately constant mean thermal energy if $\alpha$ is chosen sufficiently large.
 In this case, the Mach number of the turbulent flow can be adjusted by changing the forcing parameter~$V$.

 First we consider the impact of the the cooling coefficient $\alpha$ in equation~(\ref{eq:cooling}) for the case $V=1.0$ and $\zeta=2/3$.
-As shown in Figure~\ref{fig:mean_alpha}, the mean internal energy becomes approximately constant for $\alpha\gtrsim 10$ after an initial phase in which the gas is set into motion by the forcing and eventually becomes turbulent.
+As shown in Figure~\ref{fig:mean_alpha} (a), the mean internal energy becomes approximately constant for $\alpha\gtrsim 10$ after an initial phase in which the gas is set into motion by the forcing and eventually becomes turbulent.
 The root mean square (RMS) Mach number

-saturates at about $1.7$ (see Table~\ref{tab:simulations} for time averages).
+saturates at about $1.7$ (b; see also Table~\ref{tab:simulations} for time averages).
 This indicates a steady state in which the rate of mechanical energy injection is balanced by the rate of dissipation into heat, which in turn is balanced by the net cooling rate of the system.
 In this case, the mean kinetic and thermal energies are roughly constant and the gas is quasi isothermal with larger fluctuation for lower $\alpha$.
 The distribution of the temperature fluctuations for $\alpha=1000$ is shown in the left phase diagram in Fig.~\ref{fig:phase}.
 For the smallest cooling coefficient $\alpha=1.0$, one can see in Fig.~\ref{fig:phase} that the internal energy gradually increases and the RMS Mach number slowly drifts into the subsonic regime (the adiabatic case, $\alpha = 0$, is shown as gray line).
 This marks the transition to more or less adiabatic behaviour (see the phase diagram of a simulation with $\alpha = 1.0$ in the right panel of Fig.~\ref{fig:phase}).
 Figure~\ref{fig:slices} illustrates the turbulent flow for these two cases.
-The left panels show slices of the vorticity modulus $\omega=|\nabla\times\V{u}|$.
-In the nearly isothermal case (top panels), the vorticity appears to be more intermittent with pronounced front-like features which are associated with strongly negative divergence $d=\nabla \cdot \V{u}$ (middle panel).
+Panels (a,d) show slices of the vorticity modulus $\omega=|\nabla\times\V{u}|$.
+In the nearly isothermal case (a,b,c), the vorticity appears to be more intermittent with pronounced front-like features which are associated with strongly negative divergence $d=\nabla \cdot \V{u}$ (b,e).
 This is indicative of shock fronts.
-Shocks are also reflected in the pronounced jumps of $q$ (right panel), which is approximately the square root of the mass density $\rho$ if the gas is nearly isothermal.
-In contrast, $q$ is generally larger, i.e.\ the gas is hotter, and jumps are less pronounced for $\alpha=1$ (bottom panels).
+Shocks are also reflected in the pronounced jumps of $q$ (c,f), which is approximately the square root of the mass density $\rho$ if the gas is nearly isothermal.
+In contrast, $q$ is generally larger, i.e.\ the gas is hotter, and jumps are less pronounced for $\alpha=1$ (d,e,f).